top of page

 Running the Cancelled LOViT 100 Mile Trail Run

-"You there, with the light!" a voice rang through the forest, deep and southern.
+"You there, with the light!" a deep, southern voice rang out through the forest.

 It was 5:20 a.m. and I had run 43 miles.
-I was squatting next to a mossy tree off to the right of the trail, ready to drop my drawers and release a burden when it was sucked back up by this call.
-I had been running for a little over 13 hours and finally when I was just about to . . . this hoozit with his trigger-happy light bursts through the darkness.
-I groaned and stood up again, hoping I can coax it back later.
+I was squatting next to a mossy tree off to the right of the trail, ready to drop my drawers and re-water the Earth when my body clamped up at his call.
+I had been running through the (public) Lake Ouchita Vista mountains for a little over 13 hours and finally when I was just about to ... this forest dweller with his trigger-happy light bursts through the darkness.
+I groaned and stood up again.

 "Hi," I called back.